In this lesson we’ll be learning about seeds, talking about how they grow, and investigating seeds with our senses.

 Investigating seeds spring nature study

-Do you remember the video we watched of the chicken embryo growing inside its egg?
+Do you remember the video we watched of the chicken embryo growing inside its egg (in the Spring Unit of our Seasons School nature curriculum)?
 A seed is a plant embryo, inside its own protective covering.

 We’re planting some seeds this week to grow our own spring garden.
 Let’s use our senses today to explore them and make some notes in our nature journals.